Walter Dale Miller

 Walter Dale "Walt" Miller (October 5, 1925 – September 28, 2015) was an American politician and member of the Republican Party.
-He served as the 29th Governor of South Dakota from 1993 to 1995, having assumed the office upon the death of George S. Mickelson.
-He was, at age 67 upon taking office, the oldest person to serve as the Governor of South Dakota.
+He served as the 29th governor of South Dakota from 1993 to 1995, having assumed the office upon the death of George S. Mickelson.
+He was, at age 67 upon taking office, the oldest person to serve as the governor of South Dakota.

 Biography

 Miller was born in 1925 in the unincorporated community of Viewfield in Meade County, South Dakota near his family ranch, where he lived and worked throughout his life.
 He attended the South Dakota School of Mines and Technology but did not graduate.
 In addition to ranching, Miller was the president of the Dakota National Life Insurance Company from 1970 to 1985.

 Career

 From 1967 to 1986, Miller served in the South Dakota House of Representatives.
 From 1975 to 1978, and again in 1986, he served as House Majority Leader.
 Miller was Speaker of the House in 1981 and 1982.
 During his legislative tenure, he also served as Speaker Pro Tempore, Assistant Majority Leader, and Majority Whip.

 In the 1984 presidential election, Miller was the state chair of the Reagan-Bush campaign, and in the 1988 presidential election he was the state co-chair of the Bush-Quayle campaign.

-Miller served as the 34th Lieutenant Governor of South Dakota and its first full-time lieutenant governor from 1987 until Governor George S. Mickelson's death on April 19, 1993, when he assumed the governorship.
+George S. Mickelson announced on June 16, 1986 that he would pick Miller to be his choice for lieutenant governor for that November's election.
+The ticket was victorious and Miller served as the 34th Lieutenant Governor of South Dakota and its first full-time lieutenant governor from 1987 until Governor Mickelson's death on April 19, 1993, when he assumed the governorship.

 Miller lost the 1994 Republican gubernatorial primary to former two-term governor Bill Janklow.